dailydevops/extensions.test/src/NetEvolve.Extensions.XUnit.V3/README.md

-For consistent usage and addressing of use cases like `dotnet test -c Release --filter TestCategory=IntegrationTest`, the following attributes are provided in this library in the namespace `NetEvolve.Extensions.NUnit`.
+For consistent usage and addressing of use cases like `dotnet test -c Release --filter TestCategory=IntegrationTest`, the following attributes are provided in this library in the namespace `NetEvolve.Extensions.XUnit`.

 - `AcceptanceTestAttribute`
 - `ArchitectureTestAttribute`